UXSoc/uxsoc-apps-cms/src/pages/index.md

           research, design, and development skills in real-life projects.

-          It is recommended that the VP for Consultancy must be ready to pitch UXSoc’s various services to clients, quote the right prices, negotiate reasonably with stakeholders, and to ensure the project team is able to deliver a top-notch output within a reasonable timeframe.
-Ideally, he/she **must have had freelance experience** to be able to quote properly, but **tremendous project management and people management skills** are highly required and are non-negotiables.
+          It is recommended that the VP for Consultancy must be ready to **pitch UXSoc’s various services to clients**, **quote the right prices**, **negotiate reasonably** with stakeholders, and to **ensure the project team is able to deliver** a top-notch output within a reasonable timeframe.
+Ideally, they **must have had freelance experience** to be able to quote properly, but **tremendous project management and people management skills** are highly required and are non-negotiables.

-          The Vice President for Consultancy works hand in hand with the Vice President for UX Design in managing the UXDC team.
+          The VP for Consultancy works hand in hand with the VP for UX Design in managing the UXDC team.
         title: The Product Manager
     title: "\U0001F5E3 VP for Consultancy"
   - cards: []